dnjstlr555/Anta-API/README.md

 <br>
 <br>
 ## Data
-File element
+File element<br>
- - file.birth: The timestamp indicating the last time the file status was changed.
+ - file.birth: The timestamp indicating the last time the file status was changed.<br>
- - file.ctime: The timestamp indicating the creation time of this file.
+ - file.ctime: The timestamp indicating the creation time of this file.<br><br>
-Folder element
+Folder element<br>
- - folder.birth: The timestamp indicating the last time the file status was changed.
+ - folder.birth: The timestamp indicating the last time the file status was changed.<br>